2021 West Gippsland Dance Festival

 - Tights must be worn by the competitor in all items where the costume has a brief (leotard) style leg.
 Competitors wearing a boyleg style costume may do so with bare legs, but the length of the costume must ensure modesty.
 This rule applies to solos, duos/trios and troupes and will be overseen by the stage manager.
 Non-adherence to this rule will result in the competitor not being permitted to perform.

 - Any audience member whose conduct is off-putting to competitors will be asked to leave and if they are also a competitor they could face disqualification.
 Inappropriate behaviour will not be accepted at any time.

 - The Committee can make any changes before and during the Festival as needed to comply with COVID-19 restrictions.

 - The above rules are set at the Executive Committee’s discretion.

-- b) Demi Character/Character– a dance in ballet representing a character.
+Demi Character/Character – a dance using classical ballet technique to represent a character.

-- e) Modern– Modern Jazz style of dance which may include jazz, Broadway jazz, musical theatre/comedy, disco or hip hop (solo/duo sections).
+Modern – Modern jazz style of dance which may include jazz, Broadway jazz, musical theatre/comedy, disco or hip hop (solo/duo sections).
 Music and costumes should be suited to style of dance chosen.

-- h) Tap dance–is a form of dance characterized by using the sounds of tap shoes striking the floor as a form of
+Tap dance – is a form of dance characterized by using the sounds of tap shoes striking the floor as a form of percussion.